 Tracking is more administrative in nature and follows each student’s progress, including promotions, salaries, and commendations.
-Most Environmental Workforce Development and Job Training (EWDJT) grantees have found student tracking to be extremely difficult as graduates move, change employment, and migrate into new jobs.
+Most Environmental Workforce Development and Job Training (JT) grantees have found student tracking to be extremely difficult as graduates move, change employment, and migrate into new jobs.
 An effective tracking program establishes a method for capturing post-graduation training and work experiences.

 Successful tracking requires close relationships with employers and students.
 Building a culture that welcomes, values, and promotes continued participation by program graduates is the prerequisite for a tracking program that works.
 Sometimes, however, incentives are necessary to bring information back after students have graduated.

 - The primary result of good placement and tracking efforts is having graduates employed in sustainable, safe jobs that lead to prosperous futures.

 - Effective placement and tracking create goodwill and a positive reputation between the JT program, employers, and the community.